 Circle Contact Lenses

 Circle contact lenses do have a pretty dramatic effect, as the above picture shows.
 They create a highly desirable Barbie Doll look which Asian girls seem to love.
-Not so, however, the FDA, as most of these circle lenses are sold at VERY cheap prices - commonly $20 per PAIR - and these cheap colored contacts are simply not considered safe by the FDA.
+Not so, however, the FDA, as most of these circle lenses are sold at VERY cheap prices and these cheap colored contacts are simply not considered safe by the FDA.

 Geo medical in Korea manufacture Geo contacts.
-They are approved by the Korean Food and Drug Administration, but standards are different from the West, so while reports claim that over a million Asian women have purchased these big eye contact lenses, you should only consider buying cheap contacts with extreme caution and remember that they are NOT considered safe in the USA.
+They are approved by the Korean Food and Drug Administration, but standards are different from the West, so while reports claim that over a million Asian women have purchased these big eye contact lenses, you should only consider buying cheap contacts with extreme caution and remember that they are NOT considered safe either in the USA or Europe.